-Peak Season For Deer Crashes
+Tis’ The Season For Deer Crashes

-With peak season just beginning, there has already been a crash in Saline County involving a deer and a motorcycle.
+With peak season just beginning, there have already been multiple crashes in Saline County involving deer and vehicles.

 Deer activity on and near Kansas’ roadways poses a seasonal traffic hazard.
 According to the Kansas Highway Patrol, because deer-breeding season runs from October and into December, law enforcement officers routinely investigate a large number of vehicle-deer crashes this time of year.